 Accessories add the finishing touch and personalize looks to make them unique.
 They also contribute significantly to the attitude of the basic pieces.
 The same top and pants can be dressy or very casual by the accessories we add.
 Consider a white shirt with jeans.
 Add a blazer, heels, stunning earrings, and a fabulous bag to create a look that will take you out to dinner.
 The same white shirt and jeans with a hoodie and sneakers project a completely different attitude.

-My lifestyle, the weather where I live and plan to travel were crucial points to consider as I made well-planned purchases to take me through the next decade.
+My lifestyle, the weather where I live, and plan to travel were crucial points to consider as I made well-planned purchases to take me through the next decade.
 I can wear all the pieces in my current wardrobe in endless combinations.
-Those elements allow me to put to together flattering looks that are comfortable, effortless, and appropriate for any event all year-round.
+Those elements allow me to put together flattering looks that are comfortable, effortless, and appropriate for any event all year-round.

 An intangible benefit of owning a well-planned wardrobe is the confidence that comes from knowing you look your best.
 You can almost walk into your closet, close your eyes, put on a couple of pieces and come out looking great.